sam-goodwin/eventual/docs/getting-started/0-create-new-project.md

 npm create eventual my-eventual-app
 ```

-## Choose your preferred IaC platform
+## 2. Choose your preferred IaC platform

+You will be prompted to choose between the

 Next, choose the platform on which you wish to develop and proceed to the relevant guide: